petergardfjall/dotfiles/cheat/sheets/elisp.cheat.md

 ## Language basics
 Lisp is short for `LIS`t `P`rocessing language.
-Lists are the basis of Lisp.
+Lists, enclosed by parentheses, are the basis of Lisp.
-Lists are always enclosed by parenthesis.

-In Lisp, both data and programs are represented the same way; they are both lists of words, numbers, or other lists, separated by whitespace and surrounded by parentheses.
-(Since a program looks like data, one program may easily serve as data for another; this is a very powerful feature of Lisp.)
+In Lisp, both data and programs are represented the same way; they are both lists of words, numbers, or other lists.
+Since a program looks like data, one program may easily serve as data for another.
+This is a very powerful feature of Lisp.

     ;; the empty list
     ()